 You don’t need brand guidelines to start a business, design a logo or an email signature.
 You need them to build upon the foundations you’ve laid.

-It stands to reason that you’re going to have a website, document templates, business cards and, as time goes on and your business develops, perhaps everything from vehicle livery and uniforms to print and online ads and branded promotional goods.
+It stands to reason that you’re going to have a website, document templates, business card and, as time goes on and your business develops, perhaps everything from vehicle livery and uniforms to print and online ads and branded promotional goods.
 Guidelines are essential to maintaining consistency across all your branded material.

 Inconsistency and errors matter more than you might think.
 It’s a question of trust as much as identity.
 If you want someone to place their trust in you and the products or services you offer, your brand is the first test of that trust.
 If you can’t be trusted to represent your own company consistently and professionally, would-be customers will wonder whether you can be trusted to look after what matters to them.